druce/druce.github.io/_posts/2022-04-16-distributed-arch.md

 - Apache-like organization controls the intellectual property and provides a legal framework which governs decision-making, funding, etc.

 I think this covers the key points of the current open source paradigm.
-At this point, if you had a discontinued Google Reader account or Insteon devices and regularly exported your data, and everything was open source, it would be feasible to spin up a new service without running into IP issues.
+Modulo an Apache license and governance, it's how e.g. Wordpress works.
+At this point, if Wordpress.com or Google Reader or Insteon shut down and you had regularly exported your data, it would be feasible to spin up a new service without running into IP issues.
 But it's still a major service interruption if the developer walks away.
 The blockchain people will say, it's not distributed, the government could seize servers, etc.

 **Step 5: Open Multi-cloud Backend-as-a-Service.**